patdpat/slasher/README.md

 ### To Play This Game

     You have to install python and Arcade library, before clone the game to you computer.

+### Design and Implementation

+**State**

+    provides a module for state machines, implement by creating game state within class.

+**Template**

+    provides a basic algorithm, implement by creting method that can be work multiple times.